YuriiVK/webapp/README.md

              ParameterKey=SSMPrefix,ParameterValue=$SSMPrefix \
 --capabilities CAPABILITY_IAM --template-body file://webapp.yaml
 ```

+Available regions: eu-central-1/us-east-1/eu-west-1/us-west-2/eu-west-3/us-north-1/ca-central-1:

 SSHAllow - Your external IP that allowed to ssh to instances
 By default it will be t2.micro with maximal spot price 0.004$
- Works for region eu-central-1 and us-east-1, it's easy extendable.
+SSMPrefix - Prefix for SSM parameters by default - dns